Observation of electroweak production of two jets and a $Z$-boson pair: Data and simulation

 \section{Data and simulation}

 The data for this analysis were recorded using single-lepton and multi-lepton triggers, corresponding to an integrated luminosity of 139~\ifb.
-The overall trigger efficiency for the inclusive $ZZjj$ events selected for this analysis ranges from 95\% to 99\%{}.
+The overall trigger efficiency for the inclusive $ZZjj$ events selected for this analysis ranges from 95\% to 99\%{} for the inclusive sample of all final states considered.

-The EW $ZZjj$ production was modelled using the \MGMCatNLO~2.6.1 event generator~\cite{Alwall:2014hca} with matrix elements (ME) calculated at leading order (LO) in perturbative QCD (pQCD) and with the NNPDF2.3LO~\cite{Ball:2012cx} parton distribution functions (PDF).
-The QCD $ZZjj$ production was modelled using \textsc{Sherpa}~2.2.2~\cite{Gleisberg:2008ta} with the NNPDF3.0NNLO~\cite{ball2015parton} PDF, where events with up to one (three) outgoing partons were generated at NLO (LO) in pQCD.
+The EW $ZZjj$ production was modelled using the \textsc{Powheg-Box}~v2~event generator~\cite{PowhegV2} with matrix elements (ME) calculated at the next to leading order (NLO) in perturbative QCD (pQCD) and with the NNPDF3.0LO~\cite{ball2015parton} parton distribution functions (PDF).
+The contributions from triboson and VH processes in \lllljj and \llvvjj channels were estimated using the \MGNLO~2.6.1 event generator~\cite{Alwall:2014hca} with ME calculated at leading order (LO) in pQCD with the NNPDF3.0LO PDF.
+Reweighting factors were calculated as a function of \mjj from the \MGNLO events and applied to the POWHEG-V2 events.
+The effect is found to be below a few percent level.
+The QCD $ZZjj$ production was modelled using \textsc{Sherpa}~2.2.2~\cite{Gleisberg:2008ta} with the NNPDF3.0NNLO~\cite{ball2015parton} PDF.
+The events with up to one outgoing parton were generated at NLO in pQCD, while those with two or three partons were modelled with LO accuracy.
 The production of $ZZjj$ from the gluon--gluon initial state with a four-fermion loop or with the exchange of a Higgs boson was generated separately.
-This process, referred to as the $ggZZjj$ process, was modelled using \textsc{Sherpa}~2.2.2 and \textsc{gg2VV}~\cite{Kauer:2013qba} in the \lllljj and \llvvjj channels, respectively, and normalised to a calculation accurate to NLO in perturbative QCD.
+This process, referred to as the $ggZZjj$ process, was modelled using \textsc{Sherpa}~2.2.2 with the NNPDF3.0NNLO PDF and \textsc{gg2VV}~\cite{Kauer:2013qba} with the CT10NNLO~\cite{Gao:2013xoa} PDF in the \lllljj and \llvvjj channels, respectively, and normalised to a calculation accurate to NLO in pQCD.
 The leptonic decays of $Z$ bosons are included in the simulation.
-Interference between EW and QCD $ZZjj$ was modelled with \MGMCatNLO~2.6.1 calculated at LO and is treated as systematic on the predicted EW process.
+Interference between EW and QCD $ZZjj$ was modelled with \MGNLO~2.6.1 calculated at LO and is treated as systematic on the predicted EW process.
 The effect is far smaller than the statistical uncertainty from data.